Yazwh0/BitMagic.Documentation/Debugger/WatchesBreakpoints.md

 ## Performance

-It's worth noting that performance of breakpoints that have an expression attached is poor, as the execution of the X16 has to be suspended with the display being updated to evaluate the breakpoint.
-As such you should try to use them sparingly, and disable breakpoints when not in use.
+Performance of breakpoints with an expression is poor: each hit stops the X16 and updates the debugger's view of machine state before the expression is even evaluated.
+Use them sparingly, and disable them when you're not using them.